-Investigator is defined in the policy as faculty, staff or students serving as Project Directors, Principal Investigators, and members of the research team who is responsible for the design, conduct or reporting of the research, such as Collaborators or Consultants named on an externally sponsored grant.
+The UM Objectivity in Research Policy requires that Investigators disclose any significant financial interest are related to institutional responsibilities (i.e., teaching, research, administrative, or clinical duties).
+Investigator is defined in the policy as faculty, staff or students serving as Project Directors, Principal Investigators, and any member of the research team who is responsible for the design, conduct or reporting of externally sponsored research, including collaborators, consultants, subrecipients, contractors, and consortium participants.
 External sponsor means any granting agency outside the University, including both governmental and non-governmental sponsors.

 What must be disclosed?

 1. Significant Financial Interests - financial interests, received by an Investigator, and/or their spouse or dependent children, in the past 12 months, consisting of one or more of the following that is related to Institutional Responsibilities.

 2. Participation in a Foreign Government Talent Recruitment Program

 A "Foreign Government Talent Recruitment Program" is a program sponsored by some foreign governments or affiliates with distinguishing features that generally include compensation and recruitment.
 Some examples can be found here.

 3. Other Support

 "Other Support" includes all outside resources (from foreign and domestic entities) directly supporting your research endeavors, regardless of whether or not they have monetary value.
 This includes (but is not limited to):

 - Titled academic, professional, or institutional appointments whether or not remuneration is received, and whether full-time, part-time, or voluntary (including adjunct, visiting, or honorary).

 - Research resources such as personnel, lab space, scientific materials, or high-value materials that are not freely available (e.g., biologics, chemical, model systems, technology, etc.).